Snapshots vs. streaming: why true pharmacy payment integrity needs both audits and continuous monitoring

 For health plans

-Using both tools together strengthens compliance posture, improves vendor alignment, and reduces total pharmacy spend by addressing both past leakage and real-time accuracy.
+Using both tools together strengthens compliance posture, improves vendor alignment, and reduces total pharmacy spend by addressing both past leakage and ongoing accuracy.
 It gives plans a full picture: historical accountability and continuous assurance.

 For self-funded employers